VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-The team later replaced this mechanism for checking whether the order
+The team later replaced this mechanism for checking whether the system
-was saved with an implementation of the Post-Redirect-Get pattern.
-The
+saves the order with an implementation of the Post-Redirect-Get pattern.
-following code sample shows the new version of the **StartRegistration**
+The following code sample shows the new version of the
-action method.
+**StartRegistration** action method.

 ```Cs
 [HttpPost]